Nonperturbative Waveguide Quantum Electrodynamics: Quantum phase transitions with gapless dispersions

-The present consideration of the full QED Hamiltonian also reveals an intriguing new possibility beyond the usual spin-boson model.
-Namely, due to the nonmonotonic $g$ dependence of $\xi_n$ (cf. Fig.~\ref{fig_xi}(b)), the system should again transition into the delocalized phase at a sufficiently large light-matter coupling (see the red dashed horizontal arrow in Fig.~\ref{fig_phase}).
-This is expected to occur in the ESC regime, where the coupling strength dominates the other energy scales.
+Finally, the present consideration of the full QED Hamiltonian in nonperturbative regimes also reveals an intriguing new possibility beyond what is commonly expected before.
+Namely, as inferred from the nonmonotonic $g$ dependence of the coupling coefficients $\zeta_n$ in Eq.~\eqref{HCb} and accordingly $\xi_n$ (cf. Fig.~\ref{fig_xi}(b)), the system should again transition into the delocalized phase at a sufficiently large light-matter coupling (see the red dashed horizontal arrow in Fig.~\ref{fig_phase}).
+This is expected to occur in the ESC regime, where the coupling strength dominates all the other energy scales.
 Physically, the origin of this favoring of the delocalized phase can be traced back to the diamagnetic $\hat{A}^2$ term that suppresses the displacements of the bosonic modes from the vacuum.
 The latter prohibits populating a macroscopic number of low-momentum photons, which is necessary to induce the transition to the localized phase \cite{SH85}; this is reminiscent of what has been discussed in the context of the no-go theorems of the superradiant transition \cite{RK75,NP10,VO11,DB182,AGM19,SA19}.
-Nevertheless, we emphasize that our analysis here does not disprove the well-established results in the standard spin-boson Hamiltonian, but rather point out the crucial role of the diamagnetic term in the QED systems, which was not manifestly taken into account in the original spin-boson model.